 Hiking with One Trekking Pole

-Although the vast majority of hikers use two trekking poles, it’s worth mentioning that a certain contingent prefers one.
+Although the vast majority of hikers use two trekking poles, it’s worth mentioning that a certain contingent prefers using one pole.
 We’ve found that this is most often thru-hikers who want to carry the least possible weight and gear, and one pole does afford you added balance and support compared to not using any at all.
-For those using an ultralight shelter with trekking pole support, obviously the design will need to require only one pole.
-For example, most Hyperlite Mountain Gear shelter models require one pole, while popular ultralight tents like the Zpacks Duplex require one pole on each end (two total).
+For those using a trekking-pole-supported shelter, the design will need to require only one pole.
+For example, several Hyperlite Mountain Gear shelters require one pole, while popular ultralight tents like the Zpacks Duplex require two poles.

 In the end, the choice comes down to personal preference, and one pole can be a fine option for those who want some of the benefits while keeping a hand free.
-And, in terms of buying, almost all hiking poles are sold in sets, although the Zpacks Carbon Fiber Trekking Pole above is a notable exception (however, purchasing as a pair will save you $20 compared to buying two individual poles).
+And, in terms of buying, almost all hiking poles are sold in sets, although the Zpacks Carbon Fiber Trekking Pole is a notable exception (though purchasing as a pair will save you $20).
 Further, some cottage brands like Gossamer Gear do allow you to order one by including a note to “ship only 1 pole and refund 50%".

 Trekking Pole Tents and Shelters

 For ultralight backpackers and thru-hikers, a trekking pole-supported shelter is a great way to trim weight.
 If you’re considering one of these designs, keep in mind you’ll need a compatible set of poles.
 One key factor is pole length, and many shelters are designed to function with set dimensions.
 For example, Zpacks’ popular Duplex works with poles approximately 48 inches long, while Gossamer Gear’s The One is best with two 49-inch poles.
 In addition, we’ve found adjustable pole designs simplify the setup process (fixed-length poles are cumbersome and harder to get in place).
-Our top pick for trekking pole-supported shelters is Gossamer Gear’s LT5, which is incredibly light at 10.3 ounces per pair, adjustable between 23.5 and 51 inches (it will fit most shelters on the market), and reasonably sturdy.
-Aluminum alternatives like the Black Diamond Distance FLZ are technically stronger and less likely to snap under pressure, but we’ve had nothing but positive experiences with the LT5.
+Our top pick for trekking pole-supported shelters is the Leki Khumbu Lite, which is reasonably light at 1 pound, 1.4 ounces per pair, adjustable between 26 and 53 inches (this will fit most shelters on the market), and remarkably sturdy.

 Back to Our Top Trekking Pole Picks Back to Our Trekking Pole Comparison Table